InOr3p/obsidian-notes/COD/Authentication.md

 - Don’t save users’ passwords!
 Not in clear, not even encrypted
 - Store the **hash value** of the password combined with a **salt** value!
 Salt makes **rainbow tables** exponentially bigger (so they cannot be produced).
 Modern password hash/salt scheme use **Bcrypt**, which includes a cost variable (the number of iterations of the hash function)
 - Use the **Password Protocol**: the server sends to the client a **nonce** which will be used to hash the password.
 The client will then send to the server the hashed password.
-The nonce protects against **replay attacks**!
+The nonce protects against **replay attacks** (since it changes at every session)!
 - Use the **Token Protocol**: user password is used to generate a token, which is stored on the server
 - Use **HTTPS** (redirect any HTTP request to HTTPS)
 - Prevent username enumeration: generic and identical error messages for invalid username or password
 - Implement robust brute-force protection: implement CAPTCHA test with every login attempt
+- Slow down login attempts: lock the attacked account or block attacker’s IP address